-Using wood as your medium requires that one treat the wood before and after the process of burning the wood.
+Using wood as your medium requires that one treat the wood before and after the burning process.

-Before burning the wood, the wood is prepped to ensure the good condition of wood for the tool to burn into.
-This allows the tips can glide easier over the wood guaranteeing a smoother expression of the art onto the wood.
+Before burning the wood, the wood is prepped to ensure it is in good condition for the tool to burn into.
+This ensures the tips can glide easily over the wood, guaranteeing a smoother expression of the art on the wood.

-After burning into your project one needs to seal the wood to preserve the wood.
+After burning your project one needs to use a good wood burning sealer to seal and preserve the wood.
 This creates a barrier to keep the moisture levels the same and to protect your art.

 There is no one best sealer for wood burning.
-Choose the one that suits the object you have burnt into best and will protect what it is going to be used for most efficiently.
+You should, however, choose the best finish for wood burning that suits the object you have burnt into best.

 First Things First – Prepping Your Wood For Burning

 Prepping your wood is just as important a process as sealing, and is done in three simple stages.

 - Sand down the wood to as smooth as you can possibly get it, utilizing low grit rough sandpaper (lower grit is more abrasive, hence it will sand off much quicker).
 Buying different grits and working your way from a lower to a higher grit makes the wood smoother each time.

 - Once the sanding is done, wet down the wood, making sure not to drown the wood.
 Leave the surface wet to the touch, then leave the wood to dry.